lovetingyuan/single-spa-example/README.md

 3. You have to ensure that `CORS` is enabled.

-4. use `window.singleApp.startApp(appName, appLifecycles)` to start your micro app.
+4. use `window.singleApp.startApp(appName, singleAppLifecycles)` to start your app.